cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-blind-signatures.md

 - I2OSP and OS2IP: Convert a byte string to and from a non-negative integer as described in {{!RFC8017}}.
 Note that these functions operate on byte strings in big-endian byte order.
-- RandomInteger(M, N): Generate a random, uniformly distributed integer r such that M < R <= N.
+- random_integer(M, N): Generate a random, uniformly distributed integer r such that M < R <= N.
 - MultInverse(n, p): Compute the multiplicative inverse of n mod p.